The best bathroom extractor fans for a fresh, dry space

 Reasons to avoid

-If you are fed up with extractor fans that sound like a jet on take off, then this one is the model for you.
+If you are fed up with extractor fans that make it sound as though you live next to a runway, then this one is the model for you.

-Plus, while looks aren't always everything, this is a beaut that will easily fit with most modern bathroom ideas.
+Plus, while looks aren't always everything, this is such as simple, unobtrusive design that will easily fit with most modern bathroom ideas.
 Sleek and smooth, the white finish will blend in with any type of bathroom decor.

 The timer can be adjusted between periods of 30 seconds and 30 minutes, and the fan comes with a two-year manufacturer's guarantee.